 Our system is applicable to every person of every ability level.
 We have trained everyone from kids to the elderly.
 We have trained athletes with permanent limitations and athletes recovering from temporary injuries.
 We love training people from all walks of life, with movements appropriate for their ability levels.
-We publish three scaled versions of the workout (Gold, Silver, and Bronze) every day for you to peruse.
-But the scaling doesn’t stop there.
 Every single day, without exception, we modify movements and loads based on the needs of individual athletes.
-If Bronze still looks intimidating–don’t worry.
 We’re not concerned with you being able perform any specific movement with any particular load.
 We’re concerned about improving your life, in whatever form that takes.

 Mark Rippetoe once said, “Physical strength is the most important thing in life.
 This is true whether we want it to be or not.”
 Rip is a wise, old dude.
 He’s not talking about the strength to win a powerlifting meet.
 He’s talking about the strength to carry a backpack up an incline on a hike with your kids, or the strength to catch yourself when you fall, or having the muscle mass and bone density to get back up after the fall with a few scuffs rather than a broken hip.
 The single thing that can make the largest improvement in your quality of life and your longevity is increasing your strength.
 But what’s the single physical characteristic that athletes lack the most when they start training with us?
 Strength.
-For that reason we dedicate time every day to improving our strength in one of six movements: snatch, clean, jerk, push/pull, back squat, and front squat.
-Through these powers combined (cue Captain Planet) we have designed a thorough strength and conditioning program that leaves nothing wanting.
+For that reason we dedicate time almost every day to improving our strength.
+We have designed a thorough strength and conditioning program that leaves nothing wanting.
 Everything is easier when you’re stronger.
 After several months of conditioning workouts, you’ll develop a decent “wind,” but it will take a few years to make you truly strong, so we’d better get started now.

-We focus on two skills each month: one at the beginning of the week and one at the end of the week.
-This ensures you perform enough consecutive work on the skill to create neuromuscular adaptation.
-It also ensures you get a rest period from each skill so you don’t get burned out.
+We focus on skill development, off the clock, every week.
 You can’t develop a tough skill by working on it randomly a couple times per month.
 You have to dedicate some serious time to it while still getting ample rest and recovery, and that’s exactly what we do.
-You’ll notice the selected skills for the month showing up in both the strength and conditioning portions of our workouts.

 Some people would have you believe the conjugate method is voodoo and black magic.
 But in my opinion, if you can’t express something simply, then you don’t fully understand it.
 The conjugate method was developed by Russian weightlifting coaches.
 Louie Simmons popularized it when he applied it to powerlifting and started creating the strongest men in the world at Westside Barbell.
 The way we apply the conjugate method to our training is rather simple: Lift maximal loads each week, but not in the same movement each week.
 Lifting maximal loads is the key to developing strength.
 But lifting maximal loads repeatedly on the same lift week after week tears down your central nervous system beyond its ability to recover.
 By changing the maximal effort movement each week, even if the change is slight, you keep progressing and prevent stagnation.